chirag127/GhostTyper---Keyboard-Ghostwriter/backend/README.md

 # GhostTyper Backend

 This is the backend service for the GhostTyper browser extension.
-It provides API endpoints for generating text suggestions using the Google Gemini API and collecting anonymous telemetry data.
+It provides API endpoints for generating text suggestions using the Google Gemini API and collecting anonymous telemetry data with MongoDB storage.

 ## Features

 -   **Suggestion Generation**: Generates text suggestions using the Google Gemini API
-- **Telemetry Collection**: Collects anonymous telemetry data for tracking usage
+-   **Telemetry Collection**: Collects anonymous telemetry data for tracking usage with MongoDB storage
 -   **Security**: Implements CORS, rate limiting, and other security measures
 -   **API Key Handling**: Never stores user API keys, only uses them for the duration of the request
+-   **Database Integration**: Uses MongoDB for persistent storage of telemetry data

 ## Setup

 ### Prerequisites

 -   Node.js (v14 or higher)
 -   npm (v6 or higher)
+-   MongoDB (v4.4 or higher)

 ### Installation